komo1iddin/study-bridge-ast-next/content/universities/uz/peking-university.md

 ---
-id: 1
-name: Peking University
-logo: /universities/peking.jpg
-image: /universities/peking-campus.jpg
 city: Beijing
 description: One of China's most prestigious educational institutions, offering a wide range of programs for international students with a beautiful campus in the heart of Beijing.
 educationType:
 - bachelor
 - master
 - 1+2
+faculties:
+- School of Science
+- School of Engineering
+- School of Medicine
+- School of Humanities
+- School of Social Sciences
+- School of Economics
+- School of Management
+- School of Law
+- School of Arts
+- School of Foreign Languages
+- School of Computer Science
+featured: true
+foundedYear: 1898
 hasGrants: true
-featured: true
+id: 1
+image: /universities/peking-university.jpg
+internationalStudents: 3000
+logo: /universities/peking-university-logo.png
+name: Peking University
 ranking: 1
-foundedYear: 1898
 studentsCount: 42000
-internationalStudents: 3000
 ---

 # Peking University